victormuller55/mario_game/README.md

 ```

 2. Open the Game: Navigate to the project folder and open the index.html file in your preferred web browser.
-3. Start the Game: Press Start and Have Fun.
+3. Start the Game: Press start and have fun.

 ## Game Controls: